gprMax/gprMax/README.rst

     $ conda update conda

-Then you can update all the packages that are part of the gprMax environment by activating the gprMax environment and running the following command:
+You can then update all the packages that are part of the gprMax environment by running the following command (from the top-level gprMax directory):

 .. code-block:: none

-    (gprMax) $ conda env update -f conda_env.yml
+    $ conda env update -f conda_env.yml